top of page

 Abstract

 In my lecture I show that philosophy can make an important contribution to overcoming the ecological crisis.
-In a first step, I present how certain metaphysical assumptions concerning the nature of nature and human beings and the relationship between the two have favoured those practices that have led to the crisis.
+In a first step, I present how certain metaphysical assumptions concerning the nature of nature and human beings and the relationship between the two underpin those practices that have led to the crisis.
 In a second step, I explore which alternative conceptions of human beings, nature and the human-nature relationship are possible and suitable for promoting sustainable ways of living.

 "Weiterwohnlichkeit der Welt.